 (A) Directives in awarding points, the following directives shall be observed.
 (A) Concerning blows:

-: During each round, a judge shall assess the respective scores of each boxer according to the number of blows obtained by each.
+(1) Scoring Blows: During each round, a judge shall assess the respective scores of each boxer according to the number of blows obtained by each.
 Each blow to have scoring value must, without being blocked or guarded, land directly with the knuckle part of the closed glove of either hand on any part of the front or sides of the head or body above the belt.
 3lows landing as above described are scoring hits.
-The value of blows scored in a rally of infighting shall be assessed at the end of such rally and shall be credited to the boxer who has had the better of the exchanges according to the degree of said boxer`s superiority.
+The value of blows scored in a rally of infighting shall be assessed at the end of such rally and shall be credited to the boxer who has had the better of the exchanges according to the degree of said boxer's superiority.

-: Non-scoring blows are blows which are struck by a boxer:
+(2) Non-scoring Blows: Non-scoring blows are blows which are struck by a boxer:

 (a) While infringing any of the rules